How to Make Nasturtium Jelly From Scratch

 - Add 5 cups of sugar to the boiling jelly solution.
 Cook until it comes to a full rolling boil for one minute.

 - Put jelly into jars, clean rims, and add lids.
 Tip jars upside down for 5 minutes, and then set on counter right side up overnight (24 hours).
 This allows the jelly to set.

-Phase One: The Set Up and Making Tisane
+Phase 1: The Setup and Making Tisane

 - Pick as many flowers as you can.
 You want ones that are just opening or in full bloom.
 Discard the ones that are beginning to fade.